rabstolaf/bwsys/03_scripting.md

 ```sh
 $ tput cup 0 0
 ```
-the cup command will move your cursor to the specified row and column.
+The cup command will move your cursor to the specified row and column.
 In this case it should have returned your cursor to the top of the screen (0,0).

-You can also do text formating commands with tput for example,
+You can also do text formatting commands with tput for example,
 ```sh
 $ tput bold
 ```